 Director of Photography is usually negotiated in placement.

-Music by or Original Score by may also be negotiated and place prominently.
+Music by or Original Score by may also be negotiated and placed prominently.

 If you haven't negotiated anything with your cast or crew, then place the people who feel contributed the most to the project first.
 Place them in an order that is visually appealing, but also fair.